Building your business from scratch takes a lot of guts. And stakes become even higher and tougher when you plan to start a fintech business.

 If you want your app to be successful among people, scalability is the key.

-Fintech startups often struggle with scaling their technology infrastructure or operational capabilities in line with growing user bases.
+Fintech startups often struggle with scaling their technology infrastructure and operational capabilities in line with their growing user bases.

 Take the example of a fintech company expanding its services to international markets without adequately scaling its customer service or localization features, leading to user dissatisfaction and operational chaos.